corumj/aap-containerized-demo/README.md

 # To Do
 - Create an update security rules playbook with the role
 - Create infra.controller_configuration config files so we can use the controller postinstall options.
+- Fully parameterize the remaining config.yml keys with paths
+- clean up with module_defaults
+- See if the dns role can be modified to handle a situation with multiple zones (maybe by looking for the )